-Word Count: 2399
+Word Count: 2491

 The logging industry of Wisconsin was, and still, is an extremely profitable trade, however, the unstable practices of the 1800's and early 1900's lead to companies exhausting forests and forcing them to look to tribal land for timber.
 Countless environmental and Native American conflicts were raised.
-As time went on many treaties were signed and environmental concerns began to be addressed.
+Throughout history however, both the conflicts and compromises of the industry have, for the most part, been ignored.
+As time went on there were many new compromises and environmental concerns began to be addressed.